HuntsDesk/Ask-JDS/README.md

 4. **Default Fallback**: If all other methods fail, defaults to 'askjds'.

+### GitHub Actions Setup

+**Note**: The GitHub Actions workflow for JDS domain deployment needs the `CLOUDFRONT_ID_JDS` secret to be added to the repository secrets.
+This is currently not complete.

 ### Routing & Domain Router

 Routing is driven by domain and feature flags from useDomain():